 In Connelly v.
 U.S., the Supreme Court concluded that the fair market value redemption had no effect on any shareholder’s economic interest in Crown Supply.
 It stated that the whole point was to assess how much Michael’s shares were worth at the time he died, before Crown Supply spent $3 million on its redemption payment.

 Connelly v.
-U.S. provides useful succession planning lessons for shareholders of a closely-held corporation.
+U.S. provides useful succession planning lessons for shareholders of a closely held corporation.

-Had Michael and Thomas used a cross-purchase agreement, where each brother had taken out an insurance policy on the other brother’s life to fund the stock purchase, the value of company’s shares wouldn’t have gotten increased by life insurance proceeds (which in turn resulted in considerable additional estate tax.)
+Had Michael and Thomas used a cross-purchase agreement, where each brother had taken out an insurance policy on the other brother’s life to fund the stock purchase, the value of the company’s shares wouldn’t have gotten increased by life insurance proceeds (which in turn resulted in considerable additional estate tax.)

-Moreover, had the surviving brother Thomas purchased the deceased brother Michael’s shares, Thomas would have gotten a cost basis for them, which would be used to determine gain when those shares were sold.
+Moreover, had the surviving brother Thomas purchased the deceased brother Michael’s shares, Thomas would have gotten a cost basis for them, which would be used to determine the gain when those shares were sold.
 There is no beneficial cost basis to the surviving shareholder in a corporate redemption.

 It should also be noted that the valuation of a company in a buy‑sell agreement doesn’t bind the IRS.